3220110377/3220110377.github.io/index.md

 ## self-introduction

 My name is pinglei.
-I am an IBI1 student at ZJU-UoE institute, Zhejiang University
+I am an IBI1 student at ZJU-UoE institute, Zhejiang University.

 ## School profile
 Zhejiang University-University of Edinburgh Institute (ZJE) is a Sino-foreign cooperative school jointly established by Zhejiang University and the world-class University-University of Edinburgh.